-The estimated costs used to calculate total future net revenue from proved plus probable reserves in the GLJ Report include abandonment and reclamation costs associated with existing and future wells with reserves assigned and material, dedicated gathering systems and facilities required to enable production of these wells, but do not include abandonment and reclamation costs for existing wells with no assigned reserves which are included and set forth in the financial statements of Alvopetro.
-The estimated abandonment and reclamation costs (with respect to wells included in the GLJ report) used to calculate total future net revenue from proved plus probable reserves is \$3.5 million undiscounted, with \$0.1 million anticipated for 2019 and the remaining expected to be incurred in 2027 or later.
-See Note 8 of the Company's audited consolidated financial statements as at December 31, 2018 for further information.
+The estimated costs used to calculate total future net revenue from proved plus probable reserves in the GLJ Report include abandonment and reclamation costs associated with existing and future wells with reserves assigned and material, dedicated gathering systems and facilities required to enable production of these wells.
+The estimated abandonment and reclamation costs (with respect to wells and facilities included in the GLJ report) used to calculate total future net revenue from proved plus probable reserves is \$3.8 million undiscounted, with all expected costs to be incurred in 2026 or later.
+The GLJ Report does not include abandonment and reclamation costs for existing wells and facilities with no assigned reserves which are included and set forth in the financial statements of Alvopetro.
+See Note 10 of the Company's audited consolidated financial statements as at December 31, 2019 for further information.